 There is no single weather forecast that will tell you what the temperature, wind, visibility, snowpack, and trail conditions will be for every location in the White Mountains.
-As a winter hiker, you will need to piece forecast data from a variety of information sources and make educated guesses about what weather and trail conditions will be like based on the area’s historic weather patterns, terrain attributes, and regional differences.
+As a winter hiker, you will need to piece together forecast data and trip reports from a variety of information sources and make educated guesses about what weather and trail conditions will be like based on the area’s historic weather patterns, terrain attributes, and regional differences.

 - Winds above treeline will be higher than those below treeline.

 - Winds at lower elevations will be less severe than those above treeline.

 - Mountains with wooded summits will be protected from the full force of the wind.

 - Temperatures at higher elevations will be colder than those at lower elevations.

 - Trails on the 4000 footers will be broken out after the weekend or several days after a major storm